 Tapatío Hot Sauce

-According to the company’s website, Tapatío is the name that’s given to people who are from Guadalajara, Jalisco, which is the second largest city in Mexico.
+According to the company's website, Tapatío is the name that's given to people who are from Guadalajara, Jalisco, which is the second-largest city in Mexico.
 Not only does this hot sauce enhance food, but it also works if you want to spice up a variety of drinks, too.
-They even offer a recipe for a dirty martini!

 Tabasco Hot Sauce

-Tabasco may rank third on the most popular list, but it goes without mention that it’s still one of the most well-known hot sauce on the market.
-What many people might not know about the famed red pepper sauce is that the simple mixture of peppers, vinegar, and salt is aged in barrels for up to three years on Avery Island, Louisiana, before it’s available in stores.
-This hot sauce is also one of the longest standing recipes still sold today, originating in 1868.
+Tabasco may rank third on the most-popular list, but it goes without mention that it's still one of the most well-known hot sauces on the market.
+What many people might not know about the famed red pepper sauce is that the simple mixture of peppers, vinegar, and salt is aged in barrels for up to three years on Avery Island, Louisiana, before it's available in stores.
+This hot sauce is also one of the longest-standing recipes still sold today, originating in 1868.

 Huy Fong Foods Sriracha Hot Chili Sauce

 When you think of Sriracha, the iconic, squeezable bottle of Huy Fong Foods hot sauce likely comes to mind.
 The story of how this chili sauce came to be is, to say the least, remarkable.
 The creator, David Tran, fled communist Vietnam by way of a Taiwanese freighter called Huey Fong, which later became the inspiration for his company Huy Fong Foods.
 Today, Tran makes one of the most reputable Sriracha sauces in the nation.